Arizona vs. Michigan State College Basketball Predictions & Picks - November 23

 - Computer Predicted Total: 149.0

-Arizona has compiled a 5-0-0 record against the spread this season, while Michigan State is 2-2-0.
-The Wildcats have a 2-3-0 record hitting the over, while games involving the Spartans have a record of 1-3-0 when it comes to hitting the over.
+Arizona has gone 5-0-0 against the spread, while Michigan State's ATS record this season is 2-2-0.
+The Wildcats are 2-3-0 and the Spartans are 1-3-0 in terms of going over the point total.

 Sportsbook Promo Codes